 With this pursuit of flow and harmony I become meditatively involved with curvature.
 Design in this industrial world has become too conceptual.
 Design in the craftsman’s hands becomes relational.
 Each piece of wood has its own demands for curve, weight and size and like a person offers different aspects of its being to different makers.

+Craftsmanship, when truly practiced is a meditation, a Presence-exercise.
+The flow of a curve as it emerges from the intention-led tool turns out to be about trajectory of intention, about reliability of character as much as about maths, hyperbolae or radius.
+It is as though the direction of cut is a statement of purpose and the final shape is the fulfilment of that promise.
+I felt it as a challenge to my sanguine nature to complete the elegance-potential inherent in the first cut-line.
 Two particularly issues mattered to me: Some curves add a feeling of lightness to a design, others seemed to add warmth or embrace.
 The curves-of-light seemed to create forms lacking in warmth and the curves of embrace seemed to create heavy, even soggy forms.
-It took some months of study and at-the-wood meditation before I discovered that spiral curves, applied in what my colleagues would have called a reverse or upside down approach created forms with both lightness and warmth.
-This breakthrough led to another.
-Slowly I began to notice that the bowls I now made had inner acoustic richness and the more refined the spiral curves the more exciting the resonance became.
+It took some months of study and at-the-wood meditation before I discovered that spiral curves, applied in what my colleagues would have called a reverse or upside-down approach, created forms with both lightness and warmth.
+This breakthrough led to another – Slowly I began to notice that the bowls I now made had inner acoustic richness and the more refined the spiral curves the more exciting the resonance became.
 It was clear that I needed to do something to bring my customer’s awareness to the enjoyment of this sound-space.
-What actually happened, many months later occurred during an evening meditation.
-As an interruption to the mantra I was attempting to focus on an image appeared before me of a bowl with a string stretched inside it.
+What actually happened, many months later, occurred during an evening meditation.
+As an interruption to the mantra I was attempting to focus on, an image appeared before me of a bowl with a string stretched inside it.

-The first placement was into the NHS with a hospice in Oxford buying one for their new, experimental music therapy dept. The therapist there was struck on day one with the immediacy of response and emotional clarity evoked and asked me to make a larger one, then asked me to contribute to conferences and so the NHS became my best customer.
+The first placement was into the NHS with a hospice in Oxford buying one for their new, experimental music therapy dept. The therapist there was struck, on day one, with the immediacy of response and emotional clarity evoked and asked me to make a larger one.
+He soon asked me to contribute to conferences, and so, the NHS became my best customer.
 Since then I have had regular feedback.
 For years I genuinely believed that music therapists just like to give complements.
-Eventually I had to accept that where other instruments may not reach a client a Sounding Bowl will and that where one instrument may allow musical interaction a Sounding Bowl facilitates a depth of emotional engagement beyond the expectations of most music therapists.
-Today chains of care homes choose Sounding Bowls for these reasons, hospitals report that where most music therapy calms but does not heal Sounding Bowls cause effects visible on the bodily monitors and where individuals are sunk in a round of daily despair, unresponsive to interventions Sounding Bowls can bring moments of joy and of real human connection.
+Eventually I had to accept that where other instruments may not reach a client a Sounding Bowl will, and that where another instrument may ‘allow musical interaction’ a Sounding Bowl “facilitates a depth of emotional engagement” beyond the expectations of most music therapists (as the director of the Cambridge MT training said.)